HyagoOliveira/SpriteLegacyAnimation/README.md

 1. In a **SpriteRenderer**: use the **SpriteLegacyAnimation** component
 2. In an **Image**: use the **ImageLegacyAnimation** component

-After that set the *Sprites* array and clip on the **Create Animation Clip** button next to it.
+After that set the *Sprites* array and click on the **Create Animation Clip** button next to it.
 Save the Animation Clip asset.
 Open the Animation window and preview your animation.

 ![Coin Animation](Docs~/coin-legacy-animation.gif)

+Note that the animation is done by animating the *Index* property inside the SpriteLegacyAnimation or ImageLegacyAnimation components.

 ## Installation